Lions Make Three Roster Moves

-The Detroit Lions announced Monday that they’ve claimed S Brady Breeze off of waivers from the Titans and placed CB Jerry Jacobs on injured reserve.
+The Detroit Lions announced Wednesday that they’ve activated C Evan Brown from the COVID-19 list and designated CB A.J.
+Parker to return from injured reserve.

-The Lions also placed practice squad CB Corey Ballentine on the COVID-19 list.
+The Lions also activated WR Javon McKinley from the practice squad injured list.

-Jacobs announced on Monday he suffered a torn ACL in Sunday’s loss to the Broncos.
+This opens a three-week window of time for the Lions to activate Parker from injured reserve and add him to their 53-man roster.

-Jacobs, 24, went undrafted out of Arkansas in 2021 before catching on with the Lions and making the 53-man roster ahead of the season.
+Brown, 25, signed on with the Giants as an undrafted free agent out of SMU back in 2018.
+He wound up making their active roster his rookie season but was waived coming out of last year’s preseason.

 Looking for the latest NFL Insider News & Rumors?